jhleakakos/simple-password-demo/README.md

 # Simple Password Demo

-Small React app to demo how password complexity and length work for basic password security.
+Small React app to demo how password complexity and length work for basic password cracking.

 List of words for dictionary check comes from [here](http://www-personal.umich.edu/~jlawler/wordlist.html).
 Removed lines with non-letter characters.